 Tell me about a typical day in the studio.

 The hard thing is after all this time, I still have not created a process that always produces what I want.
 I am not very good at routine even though I know that is a key to success… I get bored easily.
 However, my process is not entirely random.
 I like for my work to evolve and show me where I need to go.
 I think this makes a painting interesting and unique.
 I want my works to be one of a kind and stand on their own.
 That being said here is my “non-process.”

 Gratitude is my Foundation for work.
 I TRY to begin my day in a state of gratefulness thanking my creator for all the wonders and challenges of my life.
 Usually, as I am meditating my mind will wander into one area and an image of that feeling or scene will pop into my head.
 I will do a quick sketch and take it to the studio.
 Translating the feeling into the emotion I am trying to capture with a figure is my challenge.
 Sometimes that figure will be a woman, sometimes a horse, sometimes a child.

 Your work features several genres from horses and animals to figures.
 What was it about these genres in particular that drew you to them?

 It is in my figurative work where you find me.
-For some reason my figures connect more to the viewer.
+For some reason, my figures connect more to the viewer.
 I guess the figure chose me more than I chose it.
-It is what I am suppose to paint and express.
+It is what I am supposed to paint and express.
 I am still searching for the painting that is trying to get out.
-Hopefully it will be awhile before she shows herself as I am loving the quest to find her.
+Hopefully, it will be a while before she shows herself as I am loving the quest to find her.

-As a lover of ballet and other forms of dance, I’ve noticed that several of figure pieces feature dancers.
-What is it about dancers that inspires you?
+As a lover of ballet and other forms of dance, I’ve noticed that several of the figurative pieces feature dancers.
+What is it about dancers that inspire you?

 I was a dancer as a little girl.
 I LOVE tap dancing.
 My undergraduate degree is in Exercise Physiology and wellness.
 I absolutely love the human form.
 How our muscles work together and Dance is a graceful way to show that form.